-- ► The sound is adjustable and fine-tunable with the help of "incremental programming" by gradually increasing or decreasing values, without awareness of the different CV values. - sound to be heard on level track and no load (as per personal desire from "almost nothing" to full volume); - how the sound should react to inclines, declines and acceleration events.
-This allows for a fast adaptation to changing operating situations (single engine or engine on heavy goods train); - when the water drainage sound should be played at start up or the break squeal when stopping the train; - how the steam chuffs should overlap each other at high speed (changing to a constant hiss or still accentuated chuffs); - and much more.
+- ▶ "Preloaded" PROVIDER sound projects are installed at the factory.
+The applicable "load code" fee applies and is added to the decoder price. - ▶The sound is adjustable and fine-tunable with the help of "incremental programming" by gradually increasing or decreasing values, without awareness of the different CV values.
+This includes: - sound characteristic on level track and no load (as per personal preference from "almost nothing" to full volume); - how the sound should react to inclines, declines and acceleration events.
+This allows for a fast adaptation to changing operating situations (single engine or engine on heavy goods train); - when the water drainage sound should be played at start up, or the break squeal when stopping the train: - how the steam chuffs should overlap each other at high speed (changing to a constant hiss or still accentuated chuffs); - and much more.